 Carrying shopping Shop little and often.
 If shopping has to be carried, use a shopping trolley.
 Push the trolley rather than pull it.
 Using bags Try not to carry a heavy handbag.
 Carry your bag with a strap over your shoulder or forearm.
 Washing machines Front loading machines are easier to use.
 Set a clothes basket on a stool level with the washer door so you don't have to bend too much.
 Hanging clothes Lower the clothes line if possible when hanging out clothes and have the clothes basket on a stool to avoid bending.
 The old fashioned pegs are easier to use than the spring loaded ones.
 Laundry symbols When buying bedding and clothes, choose easy care materials to reduce hand washing and ironing.
 Check the laundry symbols before you buy.
 Ironing Use a lightweight iron and an adjustable height ironing board.
 Learn to iron sitting down.
 Better still, choose fabrics which don't need ironing.

-Getting dressed

-General tips Sit to dress, this uses less energy.
+Getting dressed General tips Sit to dress, this uses less energy.
 Don't choose clothes that are tight fitting or have back zips.
 Small buttons may also be difficult to fasten.
 Zips Fit a ring, or tie some ribbon or tape to the zip pull to make it easier to grip.

-Hooks Hooks and eyes on clothes can be replaced with velcro fasteners.
+Zips Hooks to grip.
+Hooks and eyes on clothes can be replaced with velcro fasteners.
+Hooks to grip.Hooks and eyes on clothes can be replaced with velcro fasteners.
+Ask the occupational therapist.Back fastening bras can either be fastened at the front and then turned around to the back, or else sewn up at the back and a Hooks Underwear to grip.Hooks and eyes on clothes can be replaced with velcro fasteners.
+Ask the occupational therapist.Back fastening bras can either be fastened at the front and then turned around to the back, or else sewn up at the back and a new fastening made at the front.
+Hooks Underwear Skirts, coats, jackets to grip.
+Hooks and eyes on clothes can be replaced with velcro fasteners.
 Ask the occupational therapist.

-UnderwearBack fastening bras can either be fastened at the front and then turned around to the back, or else sewn up at the back and a new fastening made at the front.

-Skirts, coats, jackets If these are lined, they will go on much easier.

-Footwear Choose footwear carefully.
+Back fastening bras can either be fastened at the front and then turned around to the back, or else sewn up at the back and a new fastening made at the front.
+If these are lined, they will go on much easier.
+Choose footwear carefully.
 Think about comfort and support.
+Lace up shoes can be adapted by using elastic laces which do not Hooks Underwear Skirts, coats, jackets Footwear to grip.
+Hooks and eyes on clothes can be replaced with velcro fasteners.
+Ask the occupational therapist.
+Back fastening bras can either be fastened at the front and then turned around to the back, or else sewn up at the back and a new fastening made at the front.
+If these are lined, they will go on much easier.
+Choose footwear carefully.
+Think about comfort and support.
 Lace up shoes can be adapted by using elastic laces which do not have to be tied and untied.

-Ties Once a tie is knotted, leave it tied and just ease it off over your head.

-Bow ties can be bought ready knotted with either a clip fastening or on elastic.
+Once a tie is knotted, leave it tied and just ease it off over your head.
+Bow ties can be bought ready knotted with either a clip fastening or

-Adapted clothing For advice on adapting, or buying specially adapted clothes, see the occupational therapist.

-Assistive equipment There are several 'gadgets' which can help with dressing.

-Ask the occupational therapist.

-Leaflet No: csot0003 v3 review date 10/25 page 3 of 6